Forum Gallery Shop Sponsors Directory

 Location: Driving along in my automobile

 Cheers for that Umbertob, Compomotive are one of the best wheel makers in the UK!
 I have doubts about the good taste of fitting white or gold wheels to an RRS though!
-A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Post #144315 Mon Nov 05 2007 10:48pm